Multivariable Bidirectional Mendelian Randomization via Bayesian Directed Cyclic Graphical Models with Correlated Errors: Simulation Studies

-In the main text, we focus on visualizing the AUC for graph recovery, confounding structure recovery, and instrument-trait selection, and the MAD for causal effect estimation, for network size \(p{=}10\).
-The corresponding plots for network size \(p{=}5\) as well as the full set of performance tables for all metrics and scenarios are provided in the Supplementary Materials.
+In the main text, we focus on visualizing the AUC for graph recovery, confounding structure recovery, and instrument–trait selection, and the MAD for causal effect estimation, for network size \(p{=}10\).
+In addition, for the scale-free network with feedback loops and unmeasured confounding and network size \(p{=}10\), we report the full performance tables for graph recovery (AUC, TPR, FDR, and MCC; Table \ref{tab:feedback_graph_structure_scalefree_90_p=10}) and for causal effect estimation (MaxAbsDev, MeanAbsDev, and MeanSqDev; Table \ref{tab:feedback_causal_effect_scalefree_90_p=10}).
+The corresponding plots for network size \(p{=}5\), as well as the remaining performance tables for both \(p{=}5\) and \(p{=}10\) across all scenarios, are provided in Supplementary Section-S$5$.